 1947 – 1950

-Separating from the Spanish Air Force club, the football team removed all symbols from the emblem that reminded them of the Air Force.
-What remained was only the modified graphic sign of “Atletico Madrid” in the form of a rectangular shield with a pointed base.
+Separating from the Spanish Air Force club, the football team removed all Air Force-related symbols from the emblem.
+Only the modified graphic sign of “Atletico Madrid” remained as a rectangular shield with a pointed base.
 Significant differences from the 1917-1939 version included an empty white background behind the bear and a wide golden border around the outer contour.
 Also, the colors became slightly darker.

 1950 – 1970

 In the middle of the 20th century, the club revisited the emblem and brought it closer to the original created in 1917.
-Designers increased the number of vertical stripes and made the bottom of the shield rounded but kept the golden frame.
+Designers increased the vertical stripes and rounded the bottom of the shield, but kept the golden frame.
 Meanwhile, they changed the classic palette, opting for paler shades of red and blue.

 1970 – 2016